-A partnership between companies maribé – sors de ce corps and Montréal Danse
+A coproduction between companies maribé – sors de ce corps and Montréal Danse

 Bernard Martin / Performer